-Number 18 (refer to the Foundation Program Calculation above) on the Foundation Payment lists Other State Revenue that has been paid to date.
-These are Special Distributions (restrictive) that have Idaho Codes attached to them preventing the District from spending them on anything besides the intended purpose.
+Number 18 on the foundation payment lists other state revenue that has been paid to date.
+These are special distributions that have Idaho Codes attached to them preventing the district from spending them on anything besides the intended purpose.
 The end of this handout will explain the individual funds.